DjLeChuck/foundryvtt-babele-translation-files-generator/README.md

 It is also possible to launch a selection window of the compendium by drag-and-drop by running a macro containing the following script: `game.babeleFilesGenerator.api.compendiumExporter.selectPack();`

+If you already have a translation file, you can select it to obtain a new, up-to-date one which will contain the translations you have already made as well as any new ones not present in your file.

+Finally, a checkbox will also allow you to generate an example of a working Foundry module that will allow you to quickly test your translation file in a world.

 ## How to contribute?